Title: A Genealogy of Liberty

 As you have seen, with the rise of — what you’ve got on the board which I have now pushed over to the right wing which is where it all belongs — this story that I have told you, (the neo-Roman concept) mainly gets effaced but not entirely.
 There’s a kind of rocky descent that we can end this lecture by looking at.
 Because we can ask this question.
 I am not talking about chattel slavery.
 This is… the question is very precisely formulated.

-Who live as slaves in some domain of their life(sic) — some domain or other than which you are — in someone’s power?
+Who live as slaves in some domain of their life(sic) — some domain or other — in someone’s power?
 If that’s true in any domain in your life, then you are living in that domain as a slave.
 Let’s see what the answers that were given to that question.

 The main answer given in the 17th-century — the answer given by James Harrington to Hobbes in the most important English language 17th-century treatise on Republicanism, James Harrington’s Oceana of 1656 — was this: anyone who lives as the subject of a monarch lives as a slave in certain domains of their lives.